ElementsProject/peerswap/docs/setup_cln.md

 rpcport=1234
-rpcpasswordfile="/path/to/auth/.cookie" ## If set this will be used for authentication rpcwallet="swap-wallet" ## (default: peerswap) enabled=false ## If set to true, peerswap connects to elementsd
+rpcpasswordfile="/path/to/auth/.cookie" ## If set this will be used for authentication rpcwallet="swap-wallet" ## (default: peerswap) liquidswaps=true ## If set to false, L-BTC swaps are disabled
 ```

 In order to check if your daemon is setup correctly run